postmannen/steward/README.md

 ]
 ```

+#### REQToFileNACK

+Same as REQToFile, but will not send an ACK when a message is delivered.

 #### ReqCliCommand

 **ReqCliCommand** is a bit special in that it can be used as both **method** and **replyMethod**